MaxLaunay/armasset/readme.md

 	###########################################################
 			#### To Do List ####
 	###########################################################
-	- Création d'un Web Site
+	- Update Web site creation
+	- Crypted MOF generate by DSC
-	- Intégration dans Azure Automation
+	- Azure Automation integration
-	- Ajout de variables pour le nom de domaine
-	- Utilisation du mot de passe user pour SQL
+	- using DSC resources kit (need Crypted MOF)
+	- update readme
+	- change organisation to be push in https://github.com/Azure/azure-quickstart-templates
 	- Same script using Azure Cli (see http://azure.microsoft.com/en-us/documentation/articles/resource-group-template-deploy/) /!\ Warning /!\ : To use Azure Cli's arm mode you have to be identified with an organizational account.